Zarkantho/module_data/mongo-2.5.5_generated/queries/client_and_operation_tracking/README.md

 -------------

-# TODO: Name this group
+## Mongod Client State Implementation
-mongod's version of a "Client".
+mongod version of a "Client".
 This is the big bucket of global state.
 There is also the concept of a "Context" that one can take at the beginning of an operation that holds a subset of the global state.
-There is also a "ReadContext" and a "WriteContext which  take locks.
+There is also a "ReadContext" and a "WriteContext" which take locks.
 These are all nested classes in "Client".
-It's a bizarre situation because  "client.h" contains the declaration of the class, but there are two different definitions.
+It is a bizarre situation because "client.h" contains the declaration of the class, but there are two different definitions.
 One in "s\_only.cpp" for mongos, and one in "client.cpp" for mongod.
-This means that mongos files may  contain "client.h" and pass compile fine when using something in it, but then may fail link  because it happens to be something that's only defined in "client.cpp".
-I don't see any  definitions so far for "Context" in mongos, and a grep for "Client::WriteContext::WriteContext"  (the definition of the WriteContext constructor) only shows up in client.cpp, which is mongod  only.
+This means that mongos files may contain "client.h" and pass compile fine when using something in it, but then may fail link because it happens to be something that is only defined in "client.cpp".
+I do not see any definitions so far for "Context" in mongos, and a grep for "Client::WriteContext::WriteContext" (the definition of the WriteContext constructor) only shows up in client.cpp, which is mongod only.

-## Files
+#### Files
 - src/mongo/db/client.cpp   (mongod, tools)
 - src/mongo/db/client.h   (mongod, tools, mongos)